ci-compass/cicf/week08-cloud-computing/README.md

 8888/tcp open     sun-answerbook
 ```

-Those is a lot more open ports than necessary.
+That is a lot more open ports than necessary.
 Some of them are
 default services run by the operating system, but we do not want them
 exposed to the internet.